kailash-manasarovar/statement/docs/timeline/2024/march.md

 - Online, the stalkers are continuing to suggest I call my family.
 - With my iPhone, I send a text to my mother's mobile number at the Chinese while I'm having dinner one Sunday evening.
-- There is a celebratory noise from my phone, and from someone elses phone too nearby.
+- There is a celebratory noise from my phone, and from another phone nearby.
 - I'm not able to get through to my mother.
 - I believe they are trying to target my family now, with phone numbers, etc, for the purposed of fraud.
+- Writing about this now, I realize that it was all too much to comprehend and so, like I always did with abuse, I noticed it, and filed it away until such time as I could deal with it.

 ## Monday 11th March